 The residual refund is the total of your OMERS Plan contributions plus interest, minus any pension paid to you and/or your survivors.

-After about five years of retirement, most members have received pension payments equal to their contributions plus interest, so there may not be a residual refund.
+Note that after about five years of retirement, most members have received pension payments equal to their contributions plus interest, so there may not be a residual refund.

 Naming a designated beneficiary

-Retire With a Bigger OMERS Plan Pension
+Retire with a Bigger OMERS Pension

 How do I increase my pension?

-Refunded service after 1991 (including a waiting period) with another registered pension plan.
+Refunded/transferred service after 1991 (including a waiting period) with another registered pension plan.

 Eligible service with an OMERS employer – including a post-1991 waiting period to join the OMERS Plan, or previously refunded service.